 Best Beach Hat: Sun Blocker Unisex Outdoor Sun Protection

-With a maximum of 50UPF protection from the sun and an affordable price tag, it’s no wonder that the Sunblocker floppy safari-style hat is a prime choice with Amazon buyers.
+With a maximum of 50UPF protection from the sun and an affordable price tag, it’s no wonder that the Sunblocker floppy safari-style hat is a prime beach hat choice.
 The design features a much wider brim than some of its competition – adding protection on the shoulders.
 The unisex hat is made entirely of nylon – making it water, stain, and rip-resistant and can be rolled or folded into a backpack or purse.
 Two mesh sides allow for ventilation and sweat bands help to absorb moisture, while the oversized flap protects the neck.
 The hat comes in six different earth-toned colors.
-Amazon users noted that it runs slightly large (24-inch head circumference).
+Note that it runs slightly large (24-inch head circumference).